Declaratively Parsing BSON Objects#

 struct bson::parse::all# A rule combinator that accepts only if all of its sub-rules accept.
 Each sub-rule in

-is tried in the order they are given as arguments.
+Rsis tried in the order they are given as arguments.
 The operation is short-circuiting: If any sub-rule rejects or errors, no subsequent rules will be attempted.
-If any sub-rules rejects, thenall
+If any sub-rules rejects, thenallwill also reject.

 -